tlswg/tls13-spec/draft-ietf-tls-tls13.md

 MUST perform the following checks:

 - The configuration_id matches a known server configuration.

+- The elapsed_time is within a small tolerance of the time since the server configuration was provided to the client.
+See
+  {{replay-time}}.

 - The client's cryptographic determining parameters match the parameters that the server has negotiated based on the